 My first impression on board was, "Wow!"
-Looking at these seats, the rainbow colours remind me of Malaysia Airlines's 734 cabin, but this is much nicer.
+Looking at these seats, the rainbow colours remind me of Malaysia Airlines's 734 cabins, but this is much nicer.
 I always love the A330s and its 2-4-2 seating configuration.
 I would fly on this aircraft to IST if there is an opportunity.

 Soon, the boarding announcement was made and I was the first person heading down the aero-bridge, towards the aircraft, to catch some photos of the empty cabin before it was filled up.

-Always nice to have a usb connector to charge your Iphone or play your video or music video off the IFE system.
+Always nice to have a USB connector to charge your iPhone or play your video or music video off the IFE system.

 The seats are quite comfortable and legroom space is slightly tight but bearable.
-The ambiance of this cabin is great.
+The ambience of this cabin is great.
 The airline has certainly done a good job with the new Y class.
 My rating: 9/10

-Camera view from the nose gear.
+Camera view from the nose gear

 Can you spot some mistakes?
+(Above)